snickell/code-dot-org/k8s/README.md

 # Build & Run code-dot-org under Kubernetes using skaffold

 We use [skaffold](https://skaffold.dev/) to make local dev on kubernetes a lot easier.
+Skaffold allows us to use a single almost-identical toolchain to both do "docker-compose" style local dev (a little slower because our massive source tree is baked into the docker image), as well as deploy real production/test/etc instances to a k8s cluster.

+This makes debugging your production infra setup really easy: its just like what you're running locally.

 ## Running dashboard using skaffold